1985 Pacific hurricane season: Record activity

+Background

 Several storms were investigated by hurricane hunter aircraft in 1985; the first was on July 24 during Hurricane Ignacio.
 On September 10, a flight was made into Rick, where the storms lowest pressure was recorded.
 Hurricane Sandra was investigated on September 12 on the way from Hawaii, where the hunters were on standby.
 The final two flights of the season were made on September 21 and 22 into Hurricane Terry while the storm was located off the west coast of the Baja California Peninsula.
 In addition to observations from Hurricane Hunter aircraft, the National Weather Service satellite station provided the basin with adequate satellite converge.
 The earlier loss of a GOES-East satellite and the move of a GOES-west satellite further west had little effect on EPHC operations.
 Enhanced infrared imagery was especially useful in determining cold-core centers.

 Even though the early season storms were no threat to land, there were several notable storms during the season, with one writer describing the season as the "worst year ever".
 The first storm of series of storms to affect Hawaii, Hurricane Ignacio produced 10 ft to 15 ft waves along south-facing beaches.
 However, rainfall from Ignacio was light.
 The second storm to affect the state, Tropical Storm Linda dropped heavy rainfall along the windward slopes of the island chain.
 In early September, Hurricane Pauline came close enough to require a hurricane watch, but the watch was discontinued when Pauline veered north.
 However, the storm did produce high waves, with amplitudes of 10 ft to 15 ft on the eastern side of Puna and Kau.
 Days later, Hurricane Rick generated high waves; however, the waves were not nearly as high as they were during Pauline.
 The final storm to affect Hawaii was Hurricane Nele.
 Due to fears of a repeat from Hurricane Iwa, which struck during the 1982 Pacific hurricane season, a hurricane watch was issued.
 Although the watch was discontinued when Nele veered west, it later re-curved and struck the Northwestern Hawaiian Islands, giving boats a rough night.

 The only storm to make landfall during the year was Hurricane Waldo.
 Waldo destroyed hundreds of homes in Sinaloa and later produced significant rainfall across the Southwestern United States and Great Plains.
 One person was killed in Kansas.
 In addition, two trop cyclones affected California.
 The first, Tropical Storm Guillermo, helped firefighters put out fires during mid-July.
 The second, Tropical Storm Nora, brought light rainfall to the northern portion of the state in late August.